bjoxiah/perske-cli/docs/plugins.md

 # Loading a plugin

-To load a particular plugin (which has to start with `mango-*`), install it to your project using `npm install --save-dev mango-PLUGINNAME`, and mango will pick it up automatically.
+To load a particular plugin (which has to start with `perske-*`), install it to your project using `npm install --save-dev perske-PLUGINNAME`, and perske will pick it up automatically.